zediious/tpfz-sprinkles/content/en/docs/_index.md

 ## Credits & Thanks

+- All the mod authors that have made the mods in this list.
+Without them, the list could not be.
+Thank you for creating content to extend this game!
 - Halgari and other contributors for creating Wabbajack, a magical black box that allows me to distribute my list.
-- Foreverphoenix for creating The Phoenix Flavor, which this mod list is based on.
+- Foreverphoenix for creating the original "The Phoenix Flavor" mod list, which this list is based on.
-- All the mod authors for creating content to extend this game.
 - VikingWynn for helping out so much with support in Discord and the bug testing process.
 - Everyone that has reported bugs and made suggestions, making the list better.